Complications After Knee Replacement: Medical Malpractice?

 Knee surgery carries with it numerous risks and potential for long-term complications.
 In some cases - where problems should have been prevented - the patient may have a valid malpractice claim.

-If you've had knee replacement surgery and are now experiencing complications, you may have a medical malpractice case against your surgeon or other health care provider.
-This article discusses some of the common health problems associated with knee replacement surgery, how to identify a potential medical malpractice case, the basic elements of a knee replacement surgery medical malpractice case, and a recent verdict.
+If you've had knee replacement surgery and are now experiencing complications, you may have a medical malpractice claim against your surgeon or other health care provider.
+Here are some of the common risks associated with knee replacement surgery, tips on identifying and bringing a medical malpractice claim, and a real-world example of a verdict in a knee-replacement malpractice case.

 • nerve damage